otagobioinformaticsspringschool/2022-obss-day3/setup.md

 ---
 This workshop is designed to be conducted on the [NeSI](https://www.nesi.org.nz) compute infrastructure.
 All software and data is already set up for you to use during the workshop.

-{% data is PFR's and unlikely to be made available for public use, so not sure about adding info on running locally %}
+{% comment %} Data is PFR's and unlikely to be made available for public use, so not sure about adding info on running locally {% endcomment %}

 ## Software